 And while dolphin watching is the main event, many of them also include other activities such as fishing, snorkeling, kayaking, paddle boarding, and more.

-Simply pick your preferred adventure, whichever suits your schedule and budget, make sure the camera batteries are charged, listen up to the knowledgable guides who’ll wax lyrical about the local ecology and marine systems, and enjoy!
+Simply pick your preferred adventure, whichever suits your schedule and budget, make sure the camera batteries are charged, listen up to the knowledgeable guides who’ll wax lyrical about the local ecology and marine systems, and enjoy!

 4 – Pass by the famous clock tower